runatlantis/atlantis/runatlantis.io/docs/apply-requirements.md

 * Require a specfic merge strategy (squash, rebase, etc.)

 ::: warning
-At this time, the Azure Devops client only supports merging using the default 'no fast-forward' strategy.
+At this time, the Azure DevOps client only supports merging using the default 'no fast-forward' strategy.
 Make sure your branch policies permit this type of merge.
 :::

 ## Setting Apply Requirements